 - Rajas means manipulation

-Rajas manifests as manipulation, ego, greed, anger, arrogance, jealousy, desire, malice, hypocrisy, false speech, cleverness, etc.
+Rajas manifests as manipulation, ego, greed, anger, arrogance, jealousy, desire, malice, hypocrisy, false speech etc.

 - Tamas means darkness

-Tamas manifests as darkness, violence, ignorance, lack of faith, hatred to rules and discipline, cheating, lying, all rules of conduct, discrimination, blindness, evilness, crookedness, sinful action, senselessness, lack of self-control, etc.
+Tamas manifests as darkness, violence, ignorance, lack of faith, hatred of rules and discipline, cheating, lying, discrimination, evilness, crookedness, sinful action, senselessness, lack of self-control etc.

-By understanding the gunas we can understand what kind of leisure activities to engage in.
-Keeping the goal of yoga in mind, leisure activities should be supportive of our spiritual journey:
+By understanding the gunas we can understand what kind of leisure activities are appropriate to engage in.
+With the goal of yoga in mind, leisure activities should be supportive of our spiritual journey.

 - Develops Self-awareness